arcee-ai/DistillKit/README.md

 We welcome contributions from the community!
 If you have ideas for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-[Insert appropriate license information here]

 ## Contact

-For more information about Arcee.AI and our projects, visit our website at [https://arcee.ai](https://arcee.ai).
+For more information about Arcee.AI and our training platform, visit our website at [https://arcee.ai](https://arcee.ai).

-For technical questions or support, please open an issue in this repository or contact our support team at [Insert appropriate contact information].
+For technical questions or support, please open an issue in this repository.
 ## Acknowledgments

-We would like to thank the open-source community and all contributors who have helped make DistillKit possible.
+While our work is ultimately quite different - this project was inspired by [Towards Cross-Tokenizer Distillation: the Universal Logit Distillation Loss for LLMs](https://arxiv.org/abs/2402.12030).
+We thank the authors for their effots and contributions.
+We would like to thank the open-source community and all at arcee.ai who have helped make DistillKit possible.
+We're just getting started.